coderefinery/cmake/_episodes/01-why-make.md

 teaching: 5
 exercises: 0
 questions:
-  - I only do compilation on small private projects, do I need Make?
-  - Make seems so complex.
-Can reading Makefiles be made easier?
-objectives:
-  - Develop a simple Makefile, which can be used in small projects.
-  - "See what creates the 'magic' in Make."
-keypoints:
-  - Make structures the build process.
-  - "Make -p can be very helpful."
+  - Why do many projects use Makefiles?
+  - What are typical problems with Makefiles?
 ---

-## Why are many projects using Makefiles?
+## Makefiles are over 40 years old!

+- And they are probably here to stay.
+Why?
+- Why do we divide projects into many files?
-Why not just write a script that compiles and links everything?
+- Why not just write a script that compiles and links all files?
-Discuss with the group.

 ---